 • Research influential African Americans

-• Create the St. Raphael School Living Black History Museum
+• Create the St. Raphael School Living History Museum

 • Visit the Smithsonian and attend a production at Discovery Theater